basho-labs/puppet-riak/README.md

 the module disabled GPG verification in that Yum repository.
 The apt packages are signed, so this only applies to EL platforms.

-## Contribution
+## Development

-Please contribute to this module.
+Basho Labs repos survive because of community contribution.
 This module has extensive test coverage in order to make contributing easier.
-Please read CONTRIBUTING.md for details.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### Maintainers
 * Hendrik Feldt ([GitHub](https://github.com/haf))